17 Scavenger Hunt Team Building Activities for Workgroups

 Meme Scavenger Hunts

-Memes are images, videos, or texts that internet users share on digital platforms.
+Memes are images, videos, texts, or text to speech content that internet users share on digital platforms.

 And meme scavenger hunts are a great way to have a ton of fun while cruising for fun, hilarious, and light-hearted content your employees can share with one another.